Career Definition for Middle School Teachers

 Alternate Career Options

-Individuals wishing to enter a career working in schools more quickly might consider completing some postsecondary courses or an associate's degree to find employment working under the direction of a teacher to give students extra instruction, attention or supervision.
-From 2012-2022, the BLS expected positions for teacher assistants to grow at an average pace of 9%.
-In 2012, these assistants earned an annual median salary of $23,640, per the BLS.
+Individuals wishing to enter a career working in schools more quickly might consider completing some postsecondary courses or an associate's degree to find employment working under the direction of a teacher to give students extra instruction, attention, or supervision.
+From 2019-2029, the BLS expected positions for teacher assistants to grow at an average pace of 4%.
+In 2019, these assistants earned an annual median salary of $27,920, per the BLS.

 Career and Technical Education Teacher

-These teachers provide instruction in vocational and technical areas, such as culinary arts, healthcare and auto repair.
+These teachers provide instruction in vocational and technical areas, such as culinary arts, healthcare, and auto repair.
 Employers usually require a bachelor's degree and work experience in the related subject matter for these positions.
 Public school teachers typically need to be certified or licensed as well.
-Average employment growth of 9% was projected by the BLS for this profession from 2012-2022.
-The BLS also reported median earnings of $51,910 per year for career and technical education teachers as of 2012.
+Average employment growth of 2% was projected by the BLS for this profession from 2019-2029.
+The BLS also reported median earnings of $60,800 per year for career and technical education teachers employed in middle schools as of 2019.